parsiyte/GPPRMon/README.md

 ```
 The generated documentation with doxygen eases understanding classes, templates, functions, etc., for the simulator.

 ## 2. Tracking Runtime Memory Access on L1D, L2 and DRAM
-During the simulation, the simulator creates memory access information in below path.
+During the simulation, the simulator creates memory access information in the below path.
 ```console
 user@gpgpu_sim/runtime_profiling_metrics/memory_accesses:~$
 ```